NastaranMO/CartPole/README.md

 ### Results

-These plots are averaged over 20 repetitions across 200 episodes with parameters below.
-You can also find the numpy array results of these plots in the folder [results](https://github.com/NastaranMO/CartPole/tree/main/results) and plot them yourself.
+The graph is averaged over 20 repetitions across 200 episodes with parameters below.
+You can also find the numpy array results of this in the folder [results](https://github.com/NastaranMO/CartPole/tree/main/results) and plot them yourself.

 | Variable      | Value       |
 | ------------- | ----------- |